RPT-Fitch affirms Royal & Sun Alliance's IFS at 'A'; outlook stable

 Fitch views RSA's financial leverage and fixed-charge coverage as being in line

-above 35% or fixed-charge coverage fell below 3x, this could lead to a
+or fixed-charge coverage fell below 3x, this could lead to a downgrade.

 A material and sustained improvement in the company's capital position, as